Pogify/pogify/README.md

 ## Mechanism

 Pogify does **NOT** stream audio from the host of a listening session.
 Instead, pogify collects metadata (ie. current song, current timestamp in the song, etc.) of a host and forwards it to listeners as soon as possible.
-Listeners wait for metadata events and reacts accordingly.
+Listeners wait for metadata events and react accordingly.

 ### Tech Stack